withchris-kavia/bbfdm-public/docs/guide/How_to_extend_datamodel_with_JSON.md

 Examples

- - Device.WiFi.AccessPoint.{i}.Security.X_IOPSYS_EU_KeyPassphrase: This parameter will be extended to the core data model since it does not exist.
+ - Device.WiFi.AccessPoint.{i}.Security.X_IOWRT_EU_KeyPassphrase: This parameter will be extended to the core data model since it does not exist.
  - Device.WiFi.AccessPoint.{i}.Security.WEPKey: This parameter will be overwritten in the core data model since it already exists.
  - Device.WiFi.AccessPoint.{i}.Security.SAEPassphrase: This parameter will be excluded from the core data model since it exists, but the new protocol defined is `none`.